Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: Puzzle StrategyrnrnPlatforms: PC, PS4, Nintendo Switch, Linux, Mac, iOS, Android

-Mini Metro is a minimalist, strategy-based puzzle game that tasks you with designing the subway layout for bustling cities around the world.
+Mini Metro is a minimalist, strategy-based puzzle game that tasks you with designing the subway layout for booming cities around the world.

-You start out each map with three stations that you connect by drawing routes that serve as subway lines, with a limit to the number of commuters each station and train can hold.
+You start out each map with three stations that you connect by drawing routes that serve as subway lines, with a limit to the number of passengers each station and train can accommodate.

 This forces you to think carefully about placements and adjust routers to avoid delays and make sure everything runs as smoothly as possible.